lykmapipo/data-science-learning/notebooks/README.md

 Jupyter notebooks.

-Naming convention is a number/timestamp (for ordering), covered topic, and a short `-` delimited description, e.g.`1.0-eda-visualization`.
+Naming convention is a number/timestamp (for ordering), programming language, covered topic, and a short `-` delimited description, e.g.`1.0-python-eda-visualization`.